Ten things to do around Aberdeen

 5. Go to the beach

-Aberdeen’s 7 mile long golden sandy beach with The Beach Boulevard running adjacent, has a leisure development with a cinema, bowling alley, an amusement park and restaurants, and bars.
-Alternatively, head in the other direction to Torry Battery and you’ll see a pod of Bottlenose Dolphins (which can also be seen from the ferry!)
+Aberdeen has a 7 mile long golden sandy beach, and the Beach Boulevard runs adjacent to it.
+Here you can find a leisure development with a cinema, bowling alley, an amusement park, as well as numerous bars and restaurants.
+Alternatively, head south to Torry Battery – where you could spot a pod of Bottlenose Dolphins (which can also be seen from the ferry!) – or take a wander through the small fishing village of Footdee.

 6. See a castle

 A short train or bus journey south from Aberdeen will take you to the coastal village of Stonehaven with the spectacular ruin of Dunnottar Castle (pictured above) along its clifftop trail.
-Other castles worth visiting are Ballindalloch Castle and Crathes Castle, or the ruins of Slains Castle, which inspired Bram Stoker’s novel Dracula.
+Other castles worth visiting are Ballindalloch Castle in Banffshire, Crathes Castle near Banchory, or the ruins of Slains Castle – which inspired Bram Stoker’s novel Dracula – which lies on the cliffs near Cruden Bay.

 7. Play golf